ChatTheatre/SkotOS-Doc/SkotOS_Ports.md

 The TextIF port is managed by various programs under skoot/usr/TextIF.

+When using Orchil, there's a gateway from websockets to the Alice TextIF port.

 ## Webport

 This is described as being for HTTP and remote players. pb + 80.

+When DGD is serving random web pages, this is the port it usually does that on.

 ## Woeport